kmoppel/kmoppel.github.io/aboutme.md

   - EU invoice or Bitcoin + 5% volatility tax
   - Min.
 4h billed
   - Most tasks (like solving perf problems, or setting up a HA cluster) take a day or few usually
+  - Travel to well-connected European hubs not a problem

 ### Common toolbox